FanDuel Sports Network North: Other Programming

-FanDuel Sports Network North, when it was Fox Sports North aired outdoor programming under the FSN Outdoors banner.
+FanDuel Sports Network North, when it was Fox Sports North, aired outdoor programming under the FSN Outdoors banner.
 This included fishing and hunting action.
 Also included is a portion of the national schedule which includes the World Poker Tour, as well as repeats of earlier national events on other Fox Sports branded channels.
 Select programming from FanDuel TV now airs on FDSN North due to the aforementioned naming rights deal.

 FanDuel Sports Network North Extra

 FanDuel Sports Network North operates FanDuel Sports Network North Extra as a 24-hour full-time HD channel that is used to carry additional programming including overflow live sports programming.
 Most providers carry the channel full-time, though some opt to carry it as a game-time only channel.
 Beginning in April 2021, the then-Bally Sports North has been using Sinclair-owned WUCW as a third overflow channel to accommodate several dates when all three professional sports teams are scheduled to play at the same time.
 These broadcasts are branded as Bally Sports Extra on The CW Twin Cities.
-For subscribers in the team's territories unable to access WUCW, these games will be offered on the Bally Sports app.
+For subscribers in the team's territories unable to access WUCW, these games are offered on the FanDuel Sports Network app.